Date: 26 July 2015. Finding Your Boat

 There have been other

-mentors to whom I'm grateful.
+mentors to whom I am grateful.
 Boating is like that.
 We help

 each other, and that is one of the best parts about this

-big things but something little that wasn't thought of that
+big things but something little that was not considered that

 makes all the difference in the world.
 Listen to all you can